Art in America (band): Background

 The band was the first-known rock band featuring a pedal harp to appear on a major record label.
 Art in America was formed in 1980 by brothers Chris Flynn and Dan Flynn and sister Shishonee (real name Ruetenik).
 Harpist Shishonee, was formerly a member of the band The Trees Community.
 Joining Art in America was friend Jim Kuha.
 Originally called Father, the band's name was changed to 'Art in America' and under this name the group began opening for popular Irish & English pop artists such as U2 and Roxy Music.
 In 1983, the group released their first studio album under Sony Music/Pavilion Records.
 Produced by Yes and Emerson, Lake and Palmer producer Eddy Offord, the album contained their most popular song "Art in America" which received airplay on MTV music television, and radio stations throughout the United States.
 The songs were co-arranged by Steve Morse who also contributed a guitar solo for the song "Undercover Lover".
 The guest keyboardist on the album was Terry "T" Lavitz.

 In hopes of a better deal in releasing a second album, the band moved to Los Angeles in 1985.
 However, the band found the pay to play gig situation in Los Angeles to be hostile and disappointing.
 The band still records music and loads to many internet sites for free song streaming, as well as album and singles for purchase.

 In 2011 the band was contacted by producer David Hentschel to finally record a follow-up studio album.
 The album was first released in 2013, as The Hentschel Sessions and then re-released as Cloudborn with artwork and additional tracks in 2018.

-In 2025 the group, with full participation of all original members, released an album of new songs called "Rise" produced by band member James T Kuha.
-Additionally, the group re-released their debut album, newly remastered by Vic Anesini.
+In 2026 the group, with full participation of all original members, released an album of new songs called "Dreams of the Disappeared".Additionally, in 2025, the group re-released their debut album, newly remastered by Vic Anesini.